AlexB-arch/A-Stranger-Among-Us/Education/InceptionDeck.md

 ## 10. Show what it's going to take.
     - 3 programmers.
     - 8 weeks.
-    - workk for no money.
+    - Work for no money.